 Nowadays, I make sure I play hard just as much as I work hard – and it does wonders for both my home and work life.

 Speaking of working hard, I originally thought that hustling all hours would make my business successful.
 But this didn’t turn out to be the case.

 I was working hard on low-paying gigs when I should have been using the time to apply for high-paying gigs.
-I fell into a trap of overworking to make (what I considered) a decent monthly income when I should have just waited a little bit longer for higher quality clients.
+I fell into a trap of overworking to make (what I considered) a decent monthly income when I should have just waited that little bit longer for higher quality clients.

 11. Outsource Tasks When You Can